GlinZachariah/GlinZachariah/README.md

 ### Hi there 👋, My name is Glin Zachariah.

-### I'm currently working 💼  as a Jr. Software Engineer  👨🏻‍💻, at Cognizant .
-Quick Learner,Explorer 🚀  and tinkerer ⚙️.
+### I'm currently working 💼  as a Jr. Software Engineer  👨🏻‍💻, at Cognizant.
+I'm Quick Learner, Explorer 🚀  and tinkerer ⚙️.

 ### Trained as Java Full Stack Developement (Angular, Spring Framework)